?

 LLC Costs & Certificate of Interest

 ?? ? ? ? ?After the members of an LLC file, they must choose what each of them will contribute for the operational and start-up costs of the LLC.
-This doesn?t include just cash;? all sorts of other property can be considered such as promissory notes, intangible property, contracts for service, etc. Upon contributing t3049021_f260o a LLC, each member will receive a certificate of interest that proves they have ownership interest.
+This doesn?t include just cash;? all sorts of other property can be considered such as promissory notes, intangible property, contracts for service, etc. Upon contributing to a LLC, each member will receive a certificate of interest that proves they have ownership interest.
 Under ULLCA ?
 405(a), the profits and losses of an LLC are to be ?allocated on a per capita basis?.
 However, this can be modified by the LLC operating agreement and certainly proves useful in situations where, for example, one member contributes 30% capital and the other contributes 70%.
 Chances are, the member contributing 70% does not want to equally share the profit with the member who holds less interest.
 If a member of an LLC does not make a contribution as contracted, the other members of the LLC may seek out remedies for damages and losses.

 The Liability and Protection of LLCs

 ?? ? ? ? ?LLCs have the ability to protect their members from many third party claims as they create a separate legal entity.
-Therefore, under ULLCA ?302, a LLC is3049026_f260 liable for losses and injuries that occur as a result of a wrongful action by a person directly associated with the LLC (member, employee, etc.) that occurs during the ?normal course of business.?
+Therefore, under ULLCA ?302, a LLC is liable for losses and injuries that occur as a result of a wrongful action by a person directly associated with the LLC (member, employee, etc.) that occurs during the ?normal course of business.?
 This means, that if 3 members each contribute an amount to their LLC and the company goes out of business while simultaneously incurring a debt that is larger than the original amount of funds contributed by the members, creditors will not be able to pursue individual members to collect on their debts outside of the LLC.
 An exception to this rule is if an appointed manager or member of the LLC commits a tortious act.
 They would be considered a tortfeasor and could be held personally liable for their behavior.

 The Dissolution of LLCs : Winding-Up & Articles of Termination